Jack Cobb: Early life

-John Blackwell Cobb was born on August 4, 1904 in Durham, North Carolina to Venable Tobacco Company executive James S. Cobb and Nannie Orr.
+John Blackwell Cobb was born on August 4, 1904, in Durham, North Carolina, to Venable Tobacco Company executive James S. Cobb and Nannie Orr.
 The Cobbs were of English ancestry and Orrs of Scottish ancestry.

 University of North Carolina

-Cobb was a member of the Kappa Sigma fraternity.
+Cobb was a member of Kappa Sigma fraternity.

 Cobb and Cartwright Carmichael led the Tar Heels to their first undefeated season in 1924.
-Cobb went on to play for three straight Southern Conference titles (1924, 1925, 1926).
-He was also the first 3-time All-America selection in North Carolina history.
-Cobb was named national player of the year for 1926 by the Helms Athletic Foundation.
 The 1924 team was retroactively named national champion by the Helms Foundation in 1936.
-Their fast play and defense earned them the nickname the "White Phantoms", use as an alternative nickname for the Tar Heels into the 1940s.
+Their fast play and defense earned them the nickname the "White Phantoms", used as an alternative nickname for the Tar Heels into the 1940s.

 After defeating Alabama in the Southern Conference tournament, some 500 students marched to Cobb's house in Durham and woke up the household with fight songs.
-He averaged 15 points a game, then an incredible stat.
+He averaged 13.6 points a game, then an incredible stat.
 6' 2" was also a large size for a player in his day.

+Cobb went on to play for three straight Southern Conference titles (1924, 1925, 1926).
+He was also, the first 3-time All-America selection in North Carolina history.
+Cobb was captain in 1925.
+Cobb was named national player of the year for 1926 by the Helms Athletic Foundation.